devoworm/OW-DW-Education/Pattern Formation/Developmental-Attractors-Chaos.md

 _Please install [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) or [Math Anywhere](https://chrome.google.com/webstore/detail/math-anywhere/gebhifiddmaaeecbaiemfpejghjdjmhc) Chrome plug-ins to view equations_

+### Developmental Attractors

 Developmental attractors are a measure of spatial [self-organization](https://en.wikipedia.org/wiki/Self-organization) in the embryo.
 In general, [attractors](http://www.scholarpedia.org/article/Attractor) are defined as the convergence of a dynamical system over developmental time.
 Unlike algorithmic convergence, [attractor basins](http://www.scholarpedia.org/article/Basin_of_attraction) can be highly complex and hard to interpret.
+A basin of attraction characterizes the mean behavior of a given system over time in a multi-dimensional phase space.
+The trajectory of a system's state over time forms an attractor, which is characterized by its oscillatory nature and shape.
+A chaotic system can operate at states very far from equilibrium, but eventually settle down to the mean behavior (or equilibrium state).
 Attractors are created by real phenomena such as [genetic regulatory networks](https://en.wikipedia.org/wiki/Gene_regulatory_network), [morphogenetic gradients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2773637/), and developmental trajectories.

 <p align="center">
   <img width="430" height="364" src="https://user-images.githubusercontent.com/19001437/56056496-f65b6700-5d21-11e9-8ae9-bf4a6ee11c21.png"><BR>